figurenz/microsite-learn/_references/data-use-b2c.md

 Listed below are several tools you can use to find public data and identify your market size.
 Pick one of more of these tools and search for data that tells you how many businesses meet your criteria.
 For example:
-- How many women’s clothing retail businesses are there in Christchurch?
+- How many people live in Christchurch aged 18-34?
-- How long do these businesses stay active?
+- How many earn $40-100k per year?
-- What are their turnover ratios like?
+- How many people play basketball?
 Ideally, you’ll want the most recent data available.
+In New Zealand, much of the data that will be useful comes from the Census, which is completed once every 5 years, but there are also other surveys like the Household Economic Survey which are very useful.

 ### [Figure.NZ Business Figures](https://figure.nz/business)
 https://figure.nz/business
 Business Figures helps New Zealand businesses find data to support smart decisions.
 Choose the industry your customers are in, and choose the location in New Zealand you’re planning to sell to — it could be the whole country, or it could be a smaller area.
 Once you’ve selected this information, Business Figures will show you relevant data.
-You can also click the “Industry and Trade” tab to find information about the business operations of the area you’re selling to.
+You can also click the “Customers” tab to find information about the population of the area you’re selling to.

 ### [Figure.NZ](https://figure.nz)
 Figure.NZ’s website has over 43,000 charts and datasets.
 The website search can be particularly helpful for finding data about things specific to your target market, like sports or hobby interests.